 Trish was the Division Chair for the Business History Division of the Administrative Sciences Association of Canada (ASAC) from 2013 to 2015 and has been a member of the ASAC Board of Directors since 2015, including Vice President Program for the 2019 Annual Conference.
-She is an Associate Editor for Qualitative Research in Organizations and Management and on the editoral board of the Academy of Management Learning & Education.
+She is an Associate Editor for Qualitative Research in Organizations and Management and on the editorial board of the Academy of Management Learning & Education.

 Trish is currently involved in a number of ongoing research projects: